punchagency/redcloud-lens-api/README.md

     DB_NAME=****
    ```

-4. **Train the Flair Model**
+4. **Train the Flair Model (OPTIONAL)**
-   Train a custom Flair NER model using your labeled e-commerce data:
+   Train a custom Flair NER model using your labeled e-commerce data if available:
    ```bash
    python train_model.py
    ```